Sachatms/sobel_morpho/note.md

 - **Single job definition** that runs on multiple OS
 - **Matrix variables**: `${{ matrix.os }}`, `${{ matrix.executable }}`, etc.
 - **Conditional steps**: Use `if:` to run OS-specific commands
+- **Working directory**: Uses `working-directory: build` for consistency
+- **Debug output**: Shows directory contents on build failure
 - **Pros**: Less code duplication, easier to add more OS
 - **Cons**: All jobs must follow similar structure
 - **Use case**: When build process is similar across platforms

+> **Note:** Initial implementation had a path issue where verification was looking for `build/sobel` from the root directory, but since `working-directory: build` was used for the build step, the executable was at `sobel` relative to the build directory.
+This was fixed by adding `working-directory: build` to the verification steps and adjusting the paths accordingly.

 ### Comparison: Discrete Jobs vs Matrix Strategy